KRFOSS/kali-docs/development/intermediate-packaging-example/index.md

 kali@kali:~/kali/packages/photon$
 ```

 After we make our changes we will do a commit.
-The commit message will be the title of the patch.
+The commit message will be the title of the patch:

 ```console
 kali@kali:~/kali/packages/photon$ gbp pq export